consp1racy/android-support-preference/README.md

   - Popup window adjusts its width according to its own content.
   - Added top and bottom padding to popup window.
   - Items can have up to two lines of text (increased form one).
+  - Added persistent scrollbar if all items don't fit on screen.
   - TODO: Display current selection.

 **0.5.5** *Deprecated*